cmfcmf/cmfcmf/README.md

 I try to be encouraging and supportive to all contributors, because I know how much of a difference the behavior of people you are interacting with can make.
 I try not to use discouraging language like "You *just/simply* need to fix that."

+### Security Vulnerabilies I discovered

+Around 2014, I was particularly interested in security vulnerarbilities and eventually found three vulnerabilities on big websites.
+While I no longer actively search for vulnerabilities, my knowledge and experience with them often helps me avoid them in code I write and review.

+- I found an Open Redirect Vulnerability on **twitch.tv**, that apparently had already been reported but not yet been fixed.
+- I found an Open Redirect Vulnerability on **tumblr.com**, which I eventually received a bounty for.
+- I found a way to check if a private repository with a given name exists on **github.com**, which was out of scope of the bounty program at that time.
+  I got some cool GitHub swag though!

 ### Weird Projects

 These are projects that are a bit unusual at first glance :mag: